 Ride: 110 km on good quality asphalt road

 Day 10 : Champasack – Khong Island (4000 islands) ( B , L , D )

 Si Phan Done in Lao means 4000 islands; it is the widest and most charismatic part of the Mekong River and is our destination today.
-We leave as early as we can after breakfast, after 2 km of riding from the hotel, we cross the Mekong River on a very unusual mode of transport to the other side and after short ride to the main road and then start heading south again towards Cambodia.
-Today is mainly flat with quiet road and some interesting scenery, we pass many villages with children standing in groups waving their hands and say hello, it would be strange for them to see the tourists travel by bicycles (it feels hard for them).so we stop every 20 or 25 km for refreshments and we have lunch under the tree by the road when we feel like it.
-We then cross back over to the Mekong River to one of the biggest island in the Mekong River, Kong Island (it is the hometown of former Lao president).
+We leave as early as we can after breakfast, after 2 km of riding from the hotel, we cross the Mekong River on a very unusual mode of transport to the other side and after a short ride to the main road and then start heading south again towards Cambodia.
+Today is mainly flat with quiet road and some interesting scenery, we pass many villages with children standing in groups waving their hands and saying hello, it would be strange for them to see the tourists travel by bicycles (it feels hard for them).so we stop every 20 or 25 km for refreshments and we have lunch under the tree by the road when we feel like it.
+We then cross back over to the Mekong River to one of the biggest islands in the Mekong River, Kong Island (it is the hometown of the former Lao president).
 We cycle a short way to our hotel.
 Dinner is in the hotel.

 Elevation: Champasak =124 m above sea level, Khong island = 120 m above sea level.

 Distance: 113 km (on good quality asphalt road, and mainly flat)